haileytapia/portfolio/index.md

 See below for information about navigating this site and about me.

 {: .note }
-> This site was created using Markdown, CSS, and GitHub Pages!
+> This site was created using Markdown, CSS, Jekyll, and GitHub Pages!

 ## Site navigation